Farhad25906/TourNest-Server/README.md

-# 💰 EdenSuite Server - Property Rental & Tour Management System Backend
+# 💰 TourNest Server - Tour Management System Backend

 A robust, scalable, and secure backend API for EdenSuite, powering a comprehensive ecosystem for property rentals and tour management.
 Built with Node.js, Express, TypeScript, and PostgreSQL (via Prisma).